 Series A in 2017

-PicoDRILL SA is a private company based in Lausanne, Switzerland, specializing in micromachining techniques for creating hole structures in glass and dielectric materials.
-The company has developed a proprietary process known as Electrothermal Self-focusing, which enables the controlled heating and evaporation of precisely defined volumes in various substrates, including glass, ceramics, silica, and sapphire.
-This innovative technology addresses drilling needs within the nanotechnology sector, providing advanced solutions for its partners and customers.
+PicoDrill SA is a private company based in Lausanne, Switzerland, specializing in advanced micromachining techniques for creating precise hole structures in various materials, including glass, ceramics, silica, and sapphire.
+The company has developed a proprietary method known as Electrothermal Focusing, which enables the controlled heating and evaporation of specifically defined volumes in dielectric materials, facilitating the creation of micro-holes and precision cutting.
+PicoDrill's innovative technologies serve to address the drilling needs within the nanotechnology sector, providing partners and customers with cutting-edge solutions that demonstrate the company's commitment to technology leadership in the industry.

-Advanon AG is an online financial services platform based in Zurich, Switzerland, focused on connecting small and medium-sized enterprises (SMEs) with investors.
-Established in 2015, the platform specializes in invoice financing, allowing SMEs to pre-finance their outstanding invoices.
-This service enables businesses to access liquidity more quickly, avoiding the lengthy wait times of 30 to 120 days for customer payments.
-Advanon operates as an authorized financial intermediary under Swiss regulations, ensuring compliance with the Anti Money Laundering Act.
-By facilitating flexible financing options with transparent pricing, Advanon aims to support the growth and cash flow stability of SMEs.
+Advanon AG is a financial services platform based in Zurich, Switzerland, that specializes in invoice financing for small and medium-sized enterprises (SMEs).
+Founded in 2015 by Phil Lojacono, Philip Kornmann, and Stijn Pieper, Advanon connects businesses seeking liquidity with a network of financial investors willing to pre-finance their outstanding invoices.
+This service allows SMEs to access funds more rapidly, avoiding the lengthy wait times of 30 to 120 days typically associated with customer payments.
+As an authorized financial intermediary, Advanon is regulated under Swiss law, ensuring compliance with the Anti Money Laundering Act.
+The platform aims to provide flexible financing solutions with transparent pricing, enabling businesses to enhance their cash flow and support growth without incurring additional obligations.

 Altoida